michaelroudnitski/Threads/README.md

 # Threads
-Our grade 12 group project!

-A website made using Django
+An e-commerce website made using Django